gastonstat/gastonstat.github.io/_posts/2014-05-11-Making-of-GDWR.md

 about the tools in R for working with the so-called Web Technologies.
 Although I was able to finish my consulting and research projects, I didn't understand very well the tools that I was using.
 I knew they worked, and that I was able to figure out how to use them.
-But that necessarily meant that I knew how and why they were working.
+But that necessarily didn't mean that I knew how and why they were working.
 Reading the scarce available documentation wasn't helping me a lot.
 And this is where frustration stepped in.

 A little bit more than a year and a half ago I formally started to write down some notes